True Salvation – What Is It ? What Is Required For Salvation ?

 What is required for salvation ?
 Repent is the first requirement in order to be saved and have a restored relationship with God.
 Repent means to be going in 1 direction, and then to turn around and go the opposite direction.
-It means that you must decide to turn away from your sins and from sinning against God and displeasing Him and from living to please yourself.
+It means that you must decide to turn away from your sins and from living to please yourself.
 Then you must decide in your heart to turn back to God and live to please Him.

 When we are living for ourselves and living in sin, we are going down the road of sin.
-The problem with this road is that it will lead you farther and farther from God, and cause you to have a broken relationship with God.
+The problem with this road is that it will lead you farther and farther from God.
+And it causes you to have a broken relationship with God.
 This road will never give you the satisfaction and peace that living for God will give you.

 What is required for salvation ?
 The second thing that Jesus mentioned in Mark 1:15 is “believe the good news”.
-The good news (the Gospel) is that Jesus loves you very much and that He came and died on the cross to take away your sins and to pay the price for them, and to take away your punishment.
+The good news (the Gospel) is that Jesus loves you very much.
+And that He came and died on the cross to take away your sins and to pay the price for them.
+And He will take away your punishment.
 He literally took our place on the cross and took our sins on Himself, and He also took the punishment that we deserve.

 The word believe in this verse does not mean that you believe in your mind that Jesus exists.
 Most religions in the world today believe in Jesus in this way in one form or another.
-Some believe Jesus was a good man, some believe He was a good teacher, and others believe He was a religious prophet.
+Some believe Jesus was a good man, and some believe He was a good teacher.
+And others believe He was a religious prophet.

 What is required for salvation ?
 The 3rd thing that God’s word shows is another requirement for salvation is found in John 1:12 and other verses.

 - “Yet to all who did receive him (Jesus), to those who believe in his name, he gave the right to become children of God.” – John 1:12